 Nihar Info Global Ltd. (NIHARINFOGLOB) - Auditors Report

-M/s NIHAR INFO GLOBAL LIMITED Report on the Financial Statements
+Report on the Audit of the Individual Financial Statements

-An audit involves performing procedures to obtain audit evidence about the amounts andthe disclosures in the financial statements.
-The procedures selected depend on theauditor's judgment including the assessment of therisks of material misstatement of thefinancial statements whether due to fraud or error.
-In making those risk assessments theauditor considers internal financial control relevant to the Company's preparation of thefinancial statements that give a true and fair view i n order to design audit proceduresthat are appropriate in the circumstances.
-An audit also includes evaluating theappropriateness of the accounting policies used and the reasonableness of the accountingestimates made by the Company's Directors as well as evaluating the overall presentationof the financial statements.
+An audit involves performing procedures to obtain audit evidence aboutthe amounts and the disclosures in the Individual Ind AS financial statements.
+Theprocedures selected depend on the auditor's judgment including the assessment of therisks of material misstatement of the Individual Ind AS financial statements whether dueto fraud or error.
+In making those risk assessments the auditor considers internalfinancial control relevant to the Company's preparation of the Individual Ind ASfinancial statements that give a true and fair view in order to design audit proceduresthat are appropriate in the circumstances.
+An audit also includes evaluating theappropriateness of the accounting policies used and the reasonableness of the accountingestimates made by the Company's Directors as well as evaluating the overallpresentation of the Individual Ind AS financial statements.

 Report on Other Legal and Regulatory Requirements

 As required by the Companies (Auditor's Report) Order2016("the Order") issued by the Central Government of India in terms of sub-section(11) of Section 143 of the Companies Act 2013 we give in the Annexure A a statement onthe matters specified in paragraphs 3 and 4 of the Order to the extent applicable.

 As required by Section 143 (3) of the Act we report that:

 a.
 We have sought and obtained all the information and explanationswhich to the best of our knowledge and belief were necessary for the purposes of ouraudit.